16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Kerala Holiday Packages On TravelTriangle

-Located 32 km away from the Trivandrum Central Railway Station, the Anchuthengu fort is also known as the Anjengo Fort.
-It is the first creation of the East Indian Company in Kerela back in the 16th century.
-While you are here, admire the architecture of one of the ancient heritage sites in Kerala while standing in the shores of the Anchuthengu beach.
+Located 32 km from the Trivandrum Central Railway Station, the Anchuthengu fort is also known as the Anjengo Fort.
+It was the first creation of the East Indian Company in Kerela back in the 16th century.
+While you are here, admire the architecture of one of the ancient heritage sites in Kerala while standing on the shores of the Anchuthengu beach.

 Timings: 8 AM – 5 PM

-Once home to Marthanda Varma, the Maharaja of Travancore is now a palace with no origin and ages.
-The ancient palace represents Kerala-like architecture which looks very intricate and detailed.
-Today, you will find an archaeological museum with the palace with many wonderful masterpieces.
-It is one of the many heritage places in Kerala where you can visit for a nice photo session.
+Once home to Marthanda Varma, the Maharaja of Travancore is now a palace with no origin and age.
+The ancient palace represents Kerala-like architecture, which looks very intricate and detailed.
+Today, you will find an archaeological museum with a palace with many wonderful masterpieces.
+It is one of the many heritage places in Kerala that you can visit for a nice photo session.

 Timings: 9 AM to 5 PM.
 Closed on Mondays.